T1i2n3a4/moms-wellbeing-club/README.md

 * The color scheme for the website was selected based on the purpose of the club to help mothers achieving a state of wellbeing.
 * The color green represents new beginnings and growth.
 It contains calming attributes, but also incorporates energy.
 * The color purple brings up a feeling of trust and reliability.
 It is also one of the mindfulness color.
-* The backround image of the landing page incorporates both colors: green and purple.
+* The background image of the landing page incorporates both colors: green and purple.
 The picture represents a woman in a lavender field, touching the lavender flowers.
 * Lavender flower is a symbol of purity, silence, devotion, serenity, grace and calmness, which also reveals the club's purpose.
-* The nuances of green and purple fro the website were extracted from the background picture using Adobe Color.
+* The nuances of green and purple for the website were extracted from the background picture using Adobe Color.

 ![Website's color-scheme](docs/readme-images/color-scheme.png)